masx200/http-https-http2-polyglot/README.md

 Event "tlsClientError", The 'tlsClientError' event is emitted when an error occurs before a secure connection is established.

+Event: 'listening',Emitted when the server has been bound after calling server.listen().

+Event: 'close', Emitted when the server closes

+Event: 'error',Emitted when an error occurs

 # How it Works

 https://github.com/lvgithub/blog/blob/master/http_and_https_over_same_port/README.MD